 These Sweet Potato Biscuits are soft, ultra fluffy with a crisp crust, and amazingly tender!
-They are slightly sweet and irresistibly good, slathered on with salted butter!
+They are slightly sweet and flavorful, made with roasted and mashed sweet potato, and irresistibly good.
+No buttermilk!

 Jump to:

-- Amazingly fluffy, soft, and tender with a crisp crust.
+- They're fluffy, soft, and tender on the inside, with a perfectly golden, crisp crust.

 Scroll down to the recipe card below for full information on ingredients and amounts.